 Our writing style is also founded on the language of education.
 As in all fields, education has developed “jargon” terms and phrases.
 Examples include the following: project-based learning, RTI (Response to Intervention), formative and summative assessment, Bloom’s taxonomy, curriculum mapping, and equity.
 The choice to call what we might have grown up thinking of as a “test” an “assessment” lets viewers know that we participate meaningfully in dialogues about education.
 If you have an education background, you have a leg up; if you don’t, then it’s important to develop fluency in the language of education.

 In addition to that, many pieces start with a broad philosophical message to set the context, reason, and tone for the program.
-In our current production, these would tend to be PD 360 or 100% videos, where we are basically choosing a topic and devoting a series of segments to the various elements of that topic, such as
+In our current production, these would tend to be PD 360 or 100% videos, where we are basically choosing a topic and devoting a series of segments to the various elements of that topic, such as:

 Segment 1: Introduction to topic, research, practice, success, challenges